payalshaha/assignment-01-STU2511294/part1-rdbms/normalization.md

 If this row is deleted when order gets cancelled, the database might loose record describing the product "Notebook"

+## Normalization Justification

+## Normalization Justification

+The original orders_flat.csv dataset stores information about customers, products, orders, and sales representatives in a single table.
+This design causes significant redundancy because the same customer details, product information, and sales representative data are repeated across multiple rows whenever a new order is recorded.
+Such repetition leads to data anomalies such as insert, update, and delete anomalies.
+To resolve these issues, the dataset was normalized to Third Normal Form (3NF).

+The first step toward normalization was identifying the main entities present in the data: Customers, Products, Sales Representatives, Orders, and Order Items.
+Each entity was separated into its own table so that attributes depend only on their respective primary key.
+For example, customer details such as name, email, and city are stored only in the customers table and referenced through `customer_id` in the orders table.
+Similarly, product information like product name, category, and unit price is stored in the products table and referenced through `product_id`.

+The orders table stores order-level information such as order date, customer, and sales representative, while the order_items table stores the relationship between orders and products along with the quantity purchased.
+This structure removes repeating groups and ensures that each table represents a single entity.

+By applying this design, all non-key attributes depend only on the primary key, eliminating partial and transitive dependencies.
+As a result, the schema satisfies the requirements of Third Normal Form (3NF).
+This normalized structure reduces redundancy, prevents data inconsistencies, and ensures that updates, inserts, and deletions can be performed without causing anomalies in the database.

 Columns involved:
 product_id, product_name, category,unit_price